foambubble/foam-template/inbox.md

 # Inbox

-- Here you can write disorganised notes to be categorised later
+- Here you can write disorganized notes to be categorized later
 - Bullet points are useful, but it could be free form text as well
 - Sometimes it's better to just get things off your mind quickly, rather than stop to think where it belongs
 - But don't let this list get too long